-Ciao (hi)……just back from a 3 week Italian adventure with a friend celebrating her 50th birthday.
+Ciao (hi)……just back from a 3-week Italian adventure with a friend celebrating her 50th birthday.
 And yes it stole my heart….had an amazing time!
+Keep reading My Guide to Italy!

 I have had so many phone calls, emails and people asking me how my trip was and where I went.
 So, I thought I would share it all in an email.